 Here’s how to do it.

-Content that Informs must: Tell your audience about something they didn’t know
+- Informational: Content that tells your audience about something they didn’t know.

 - News – The latest local, national or international happenings in your field, industry or sector

-- Research & Analysis – Research in a specialty area that explores a particular subject or area
+- Research & Analysis – Research in a specialty field that explores a particular subject or area

 - Shared Content – Interesting articles, stories other relevant content from around the Web

-Content that Educates must: Teach your audience how to do something specific
+- Educational: Content that teaches your audience how to do something specific.

 - How-to Guides – Step-by-step manuals on how to accomplish something